 In her first season at FAU, Nelson recorded her first career victory in a five-set win over Stetson.
 The Owls more than doubled their win total from the previous year, while in the process snapping a conference losing streak that had lasted almost two years.
 She also led the team to a victory over a Big East opponent (Villanova) at the Arizona State University Sheraton Invitational.

-The position at FGCU came after eight years as both a player and a coach at National American University in Sioux City, South Dakota.
+The position at FGCU came after eight years as both a player and a coach at National American University in Rapid City, South Dakota.
 Nelson arrived at NAU in 2000 and earned second-team NAIA All-American honors as a freshman.
 She was National Player of the Year as both a sophomore and a senior and led NAU to a national championship as a junior.
 Nelson ended her career as a three-time All-American selection.
 She was named to the NAU coaching staff immediately following the conclusion of her playing career.
 While an assistant, NAU won four straight regional championships and the 2006 NAIA National Championship.